pchurchil1/DriveOps/README.md

 - `fleet-monitoring-dashboard`: React + TypeScript dashboard for fleet inventory and telemetry inspection
 - `api-gateway-rate-limiter`: FastAPI gateway with Redis-backed token bucket rate limiting, proxying, headers, health checks, and metrics

-The integrated stack is optimized for demos and interview walkthroughs.
-The dashboard talks to the gateway, and the gateway proxies to the telemetry API, so normal UI usage exercises auth, persistence, rate limiting, and the reliability layer.
+The integrated stack is designed for reproducible local evaluation: the dashboard talks to the gateway, and the gateway proxies to the telemetry API, so normal UI usage exercises authentication, persistence, rate limiting, observability, and failure handling.

 ## What This Proves